Low emission car insurance

 - Bumpers and how well they protect cars on impact

 - Security features

-A low car insurance grouping should then – all other things being equal – mean a cheaper car to insure.
+A low car insurance grouping tends to mean that a car is cheaper to insure.

 So let’s look at a selection of low emission cars and see what insurance groups they’re in:

 |Fiat Panda 1.2l||119||4|

 |Nissan Micra 1.2l||115||6|

 |Toyota Prius 1.8 VVTi Active||83||14|